WordPress/data-liberation/README.md

 ## How to Contribute

-Thank you for considering contributing to [Project Name TBD]!
+Thank you for considering contributing to Data Liberation!
 There are various ways you can get involved:

 ### Help Create Guides